wcerfgba/jpreston.xyz/woprs-organization-model.md

 * Formation of a plan to bring about a chosen solution
 * Execution of that plan
 * Liaising with other stakeholders throughout this process

-#### Existing theories of the organization

-Many theories and models of the organization and organizational change break down the abstract concept of the organization into a set of interconnected factors.
-These factors influence each other in specific ways, which leads to the success or failure of the organization and any initiatives to redesign it.

-The following models are quite common in the literature, and I define the different factors that constitute these models.
-Later on as I develop the WOPRS model I will reference these factors and show how WOPRS generalizes them.

-##### Leavitt's Diamond

-* People -- the individuals who constitute the membership of the organization
-* Tasks -- the actions taken by members of the organization
-* Technology -- the non-human resources which members use as part of carrying out their tasks, such as buildings, desks, computers, software, process inputs, etc.
-* Structure -- the formal and informal relationships between people and technologies, such as information flows, departmental hierarchy, layers of management, etc.

-##### Galbraith's Star

-* Strategy -- the goals, objectives, values and missions of the organization
-* Structure -- the placement of power and authority
-* Process -- how information flows around the structure
-* Rewards -- a system to incentivise and motivate members
-* People -- human resource policies

-##### McKinsey's 7S

-* Style -- informal rules of conduct, culture, how members operate between the gaps of particular processes
-* Skills -- the capabilities of the organization, its subgroups, and its members
-* Systems -- processes, how work is done
-* Structure -- authority relations
-* Staff -- members, their intrinsic talents, diversity of membership
-* Strategy -- main functions of the organization
-* Shared values or superordinate goals -- what does the organization want to achieve, social missions

-##### Burke-Litwin

-* External environment -- the world the organization lives within: economic climate, wider cultural values, competition and market situation, etc.
-* Mission and strategy -- purpose and goals
-* Leadership -- the members responsible for determining and communicating the mission and strategy, and leading organizational change
-* Culture -- norms, behaviours, and value systems
-* Structure -- hierarchies, departments, lines of communication and decision making relationships
-* Systems -- rules and regulations, policies, and procedures
-* Management practice -- behaviour of managers towards strategy and change
-* Working climate -- the attitude of members, how they feel about leadership, management and culture
-* Tasks and skills -- actions required to be completed by members and their capacities for successful execution
-* Individual values and needs -- principles and objectives of individual members
-* Motivational level -- the level of commitment and alignment that individuals have to the organization's goals
-* Individual and organizational performance -- successful completion of tasks by members and successful achievement of the mission by the organization

-##### Purpose and criticism of existing models

-The documented models primarily aim to assist organization designers with understanding the factors involved in creating change and how they interact.
-Some of the factor definitions are inherently vague or overlapping, because these models are not supposed to provide a rigorous definition of what an organization is, but instead are supposed to stimulate the mind of the organization designer throughout the ideation and evaluation processes, and to allow the designer to make sure they are considering all the different angles and perspectives, creating a 'complete picture' throughout the design process.
-In other words, they are 'tools for thought'.

-For example, in McKinsey's 7S model, there is overlap between skills, systems, and strategy -- as I will demonstrate later in WOPRS, these can all be reduced to 'processes'.
-Likewise in Burke-Litwin, working climate, motivational level, and culture also overlap, whereas in WOPRS these factors are instead viewed as particular objectives and processes.

-Despite these overlaps, when we ask "what is X in this organization/team/individual?" or "how will changing X affect this organization/team/individual?" or "how do X and Y interact?", we will come up with different ideas for different factors, and this is why these models are useful as design tools: they assist with thinking and exploration, rather than concrete definition.

-This lack of concrete definition and hard separation between these factors can create problems later in the change process when we are trying to develop a particular design or transformation.
-Where do we start, and where do we end?
-What needs to be re-evaluated along the way, and what can remain the same?
-When we are dealing with the specifics of one particular organization, we want to be able to identify specific problems, and determine specific changes and their effects.

-For example, imagine a software company that uses Asana for managing a Kanban-style product development workflow.
-The Sales department are finding it hard to understand how the roadmap is changing when a project has to be extended a few weeks due to unforeseen complexity, and the project managers in the Product team are struggling to reorganise the roadmap in response to these delays.
-Team members take some time to do some organization design thinking and evaluate the problems through the aforementioned models, and many perspectives are formed:

-1. Asana doesn't provide the right kind of insight into the roadmap.
-   1. It doesn't have a good timeline view for scheduling projects.
-   2. It doesn't make it easy to update the wider company when the roadmap changes.
-   3. It doesn't let us experiment with the roadmap, weigh all the factors, and determine what the roadmap should look like.
-   4. It doesn't allow us to attach explanations to the roadmap, so Sales don't know why the roadmap is the way it is.
-2. The Kanban process is not suitable for the kinds of projects we are working on right now.
-   1. There is no timeboxing of projects or tickets, so some people get bogged down in complexity and are required to press ahead until they can move the ticket on, which creates a drain of available engineers.
-   2. Projects get fragmented into smaller tickets which deliver technical slices of the solution (e.g. "update database tables", "implement API", "implement frontend") but which don't deliver tangible outcomes to our customers or the business.
-   3. The PM spends a lot of time trying to prioritise work that has been pushed into the backlog, but the analysis on this work has started to go 'stale' and become out of date by the time the projects are prioritised.

-Some solutions are proposed:

-1. Switch from Asana to JIRA and Confluence
-   1. It has a better timeline view.
-   2. It can send people notifications when start dates are changed.
-   3. It can associate the roadmap with an explanation document.
-2. Kill the backlog.
-   1. Instead the PM will meet with stakeholders each week to determine upcoming work as we move along the roadmap.
-3. Projects in the Kanban will not be split up in to smaller tickets.
-   1. Instead the engineers and designers on each project can organise their own workflow as they see fit, until the project is finally delivered.
-4. Projects are given a grace period of one week beyond their deadline, to allow for unseen complexity.
-   1. If the project can't be delivered in that time, it's removed from the board and development continues along the roadmap as if it had been successfully delivered.
-   2. The PM must incorporate this grace period in to the roadmap as it is built out.
-   3. The PM must notify Sales as soon as the grace period is entered and whenever a project is cancelled.

-There are many other possible solutions, but even this small set of changes would affect style, systems, structure, leadership, culture, working climate, and motivation.
-I will avoid a SWOT analysis of these changes here as this is merely an illustrative example to demonstrate the complexity and specificity involved in organization design 'in the trenches'.
-The existing models do not address how these problems are identified, how solutions are developed and adopted, and how this adoption is communicated and monitored.
-WOPRS aims to codify these processes and enable organizations to successfully enact continuous and specific changes to address their specific needs and problems.

 ### The WOPRS model